Wedrix/watchtower/README.md

 Kindly take note of the following when using the schema generator:

- 1. The generator only crates a schema for Query operations.
+ 1. The generator only creates a schema for Query operation.
 It does not create any Mutations or Subscriptions.
 Those must be added manually.
  2. The generator is able to only resolve the following Doctrine types:
 	 - All [interger types](https://www.doctrine-project.org/projects/doctrine-dbal/en/current/reference/types.html#integer-types)  - resolve to GraphQL's `Int` type.
 	 - All [decimal types](https://www.doctrine-project.org/projects/doctrine-dbal/en/current/reference/types.html#decimal-types) - resolve to GraphQL's `Float` type.
 	 - All [string types](https://www.doctrine-project.org/projects/doctrine-dbal/en/current/reference/types.html#string-types) - resolve to GraphQL's `String` type.
 	 - All [date and time types](https://www.doctrine-project.org/projects/doctrine-dbal/en/current/reference/types.html#date-and-time-types) - resolve to a custom `Date` type that extends the `String` type.
  3. The generator skips all fields having scalar types different from the above types.
-You must add those manually, adding their corresponding Scalar Type Definitions.
+You must add those manually, with their corresponding Scalar Type Definitions.
- 4. The generator only resolves actual fields that correspond to a database column.
+ 4. The generator only resolves actual fields that correspond to database columns.
 All other fields must be added manually, as either computed or resolved fields.
  5. The generator is not able to properly ascertain the nullability of embedded types and relations, so those must be manually set.
 Currently, all embedded field types will be nullable by default, and all relations, non-nullable.

 ## Updating the Schema

-The console component also comes with the helper method `updateSchema()` which may be used to update queries in the schema file to match the project's Doctrine models.
+The console component comes with the helper method `updateSchema()` which may be used to update queries in the schema file to match the project's Doctrine models.
 Updates are merged with the original schema and do not overwrite schema definitions for scalars, mutations, subscriptions, directives etc.

 ## Using Multiple Schemas